pangjunrong/ID2223-Project/README.md

 ## Public UI URL
 https://huggingface.co/spaces/jaydxn1/NY-Residential-Property-Valuation

+You may use the provided inference_test.csv file to test; alternatively you may use the scraper.py to generate a new set of data points (past_days=1) for valuation.

 ## Overview
 In many real estate investment firms, deal sourcing is a laborious and time-consuming task requiring extensive analyses of the local market.
 The due diligence is conducted based on past financial indicators retrieved from third-party market data vendors, and analysts are expected to perpetually update their figures with respect to market volatility for the most informed decision-making to take place.
 By building a serverless ML system, we can automatically identify potential deals based on streams providing the latest financial data – increasing the efficiency of deal sourcing and providing new business opportunities previously overlooked or undiscovered by investment professionals.